I^3 Retriever: Incorporating Implicit Interaction in Pre-trained Language Models for Passage Retrieval: Method

 \subsection{Incorporating Implicit Interaction}

 \textbf{Query reconstructor.} The query reconstructor is a generative model with stacked transformer layers, which can be viewed as a decoder module for passage encoder.
 In particular, it takes a set of trainable embedding $\mathbf{I}^0\in\mathbb{R}^{\overline{q}\times d_{model}}$ as input vectors, and conduct cross-attention with the output vectors of passage encoding.
+For simplicity, we use the special token, [MASK], as the initial parameters of $\mathbf{I}^0$.
 Here, $\overline{q}$ is the length of generated queries and $d_{model}$ is the dimension of the embeddings.
 In each layer $n=1,...,N$, the output vectors $\mathbf{I}^n$ are computed as

 where $\mathcal{A}_{(\mathbf{I}^{n-1}, p)}$ is the cross-attention between $\mathbf{I}^{n-1}$ and the passage vectors $\mathbb{E}_p(\mathbf{p})$, and $\mathbf{W}_n^{*}$ are the parameters of query reconstructor.
 The reconstructed pseudo-query vectors for passage $\mathbf{p}$ is denoted as $\mathbb{K}_q(\mathbf{p})\coloneqq\mathbf{I}^{N}$.
 Notably, the input embedding $\mathbf{I}^0$ is the same for all passages.
 By doing this, we can reconstruct pseudo-query vectors $\mathbb{K}_q(\mathbf{p})$ from passage vectors in a query agnostic manner.